-In cases where an egregious inhumane handing incident is observed by FSIS inspection program personnel (IPP), the Agency provides for regulatory discretion in the decision of the type of enforcement action issued if an establishment maintains a written systematic approach that meets the criteria for robustness.
-Although you maintain a written humane handling program, it does not meet the guidelines for robustness.
-Regulatory discretion is not a consideration at this time and a suspension is warranted.
+In cases where an egregious humane handing incident is observed by FSIS inspection program personnel (IPP), the Agency provides for regulatory discretion in the decision of the type of enforcement action issued if an establishment maintains a written systematic approach that meets the criteria for robustness.
+You do not maintain a written humane handing program that is considered robust at this time.